At last, a project management template which is really easy to use and looks pretty.

 If you haven’t already, please go and download it using the button below:

 We hope you enjoy this free template.
-If you have any questions or requests for enhancements then please leave them in the comments box below so we can answer them for everyone to see.
+If you have any questions or requests for enhancements, please leave them in the comments box below so we can answer them for everyone to see.

 If you’re still not clear on how to use the template, here is a video which steps through how to use it to create a project plan: